Suutty/UK-Bat-Sightings--A-Shannon-Index-analysis/README.md

 # 🦇 Spatio-temporal dynamics of UK Bat variety recordings (1960–2026)

 ## 📌 Project Overview
-This project analyses **973,232 verified bat occurrence records** from the NBN Atlas (via GBIF) databse to evaluate long-term trends in UK bat sightings and recordings.
+This project analyses **973,232 verified bat occurrence records** from the NBN Atlas (via GBIF) database to evaluate long-term trends in UK bat sightings and recordings.

 By applying **S2 geometry spatial binning** and **Shannon Diversity Index** calculations, the analysis works to recognise ecological reporting hotspots and trends in sampling efforts.